ArnaudLoos/HomeAssistant-Presentation/README.md

 [Hue](https://www.store.meethue.com/) starter kit with hub and two white bulbs - $70

 Adding door/window sensors, motion detectors, fire alarms, water leak detectors, etc. requires investment in either Zigbee or Z-Wave

-A cheap, popular Zigbee based starter kit is the [Xiaomi Security Kit](https://www.gearbest.com/alarm-systems/pp_659225.html) for $60 which includes zigbee hub, two door/window sensors, and a push button
+A cheap, popular, Zigbee based starter kit is the [Xiaomi Security Kit](https://www.gearbest.com/alarm-systems/pp_659225.html) for $60 which includes a zigbee hub, two door/window sensors, and a push button.
 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/xiaomi.jpg" width="200">

-[Sonoff switches](https://www.itead.cc/sonoff-wifi-wireless-switch.html)  ($5) are a good option for automating on/off.
+[Sonoff switches](https://www.itead.cc/sonoff-wifi-wireless-switch.html)  ($5) are a good option for automating power on/off.
 You can splice one to the cable of any lamp or to any extension cord to make it controllable.
 They are available in either Wi-Fi or RF versions.

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/sonoff.jpg" width="200">

 Flash the Sonoff with [Tasmota](https://github.com/arendst/Sonoff-Tasmota) or [ESPurna](https://bitbucket.org/xoseperez/espurna) third-party firmware.
 These firmware provide OTA updates and MQTT support.

-There is a large ecosystem of z-wave enabled devices and sensors, and some sensors may only be available in z-wave versions.
-To proceed with z-wave you need a z-wave hub and the Aeotec Z-Stick is a popular option for the Raspberry Pi.
+There is a large ecosystem of Z-Wave enabled devices and sensors, and some sensors may only be available in Z-Wave versions.
+To proceed with Z-Wave you need a Z-Wave hub and the Aeotec Z-Stick (Z-Wave plus version) is a popular option for the Raspberry Pi.

 [Aeotec Z-Stick Gen5](https://www.amazon.com/Aeotec-Z-Stick-Z-Wave-create-gateway/dp/B00X0AWA6E/) - $45